PathVisio/libGPML/README.md

 License
 -------

-libPathVisio is available for free under the terms of the
+libGPML is available for free under the terms of the

 Authors and history
 ---------------------------

-libPathVisio's main authors are [Finterly Hu](https://github.com/Finterly), [Martina Summer-Kutmon](https://github.com/mkutmon), with contributions from many others.
+libGPML's main authors are [Finterly Hu](https://github.com/Finterly), [Martina Summer-Kutmon](https://github.com/mkutmon), with contributions from many others.
 We especially thank the following (in alphabetical order):

 * ...
 * ....